Texas Wrongful Death Attorneys

 - Funeral and burial expenses

 Some Personal Injury Cases Take More Time Than Others

-Our Injury Lawyers Work on a Contingent-Fee Basis
+Our Wrongful Death Attorneys Work on a Contingent-Fee Basis

-We know that most people can’t afford a lawyer who charges them by the hour.
+We know that most people can’t afford a wrongful death attorney in Plano, Texas who charges them by the hour.
 That’s why our injury law firm works on a contingent-fee basis, which means we don’t get paid unless we collect money for you.